-Starting school can be a bit overwhelming for parents, never mind for children!
-But don’t worry, there are lots of simple things you can do to help prepare your child, making the transition to school smoother for both of you.
+Starting school can be exciting and possibly overwhelming for parents, never mind for children.
+There are lots of simple things you can do to help prepare your child, making the transition smoother for both of you.

 Essential skills children need